Bad End Theater: Plot

 A confrontation between the Hero, the Overlord, and the Maiden, from the Hero's perspective (noted by the orange color).
 The player must choose how to proceed.

 The characters act in a world of humans and demons, with a human village lying close by to a demons' castle.
 On most paths, the human Maiden ends up one way or the other in the castle where the demons live.
 The human Hero hears of this and goes to the castle in the Maiden's rescue.
 Along the way the Maiden and the Hero may interact with the demon Underling.
 The demon Overlord, ruler of the demons, and the Maiden bond in the latter's captivity.
 The player's choices determine the details and ultimate ending of the short story.
 As more storylines are discovered, mysterious letters are unlocked hinting at the nature of the theater's playwright.

-Once all 41 bad endings have been discovered by the player, among them a climatic "true" bad ending featuring the main cast dying together, a new path outside the theater's story is unlocked.
+Once all 41 bad endings have been discovered by the player, among them a climactic "true" bad ending featuring the main cast dying together, a new path outside the theater's story is unlocked.
 The player and the characters confront the theater's masked playwright, Tragedy.
 After a battle, it is revealed the player is Comedy, who had been looking for her lost lover Tragedy.
 Long before the theater's story began, Comedy and Tragedy had been separated due to their families' disapproval of their relationship.
 Tragedy later opened the Bad End Theater, witnessing many patrons come but none of them experiencing every story.
 It's only Comedy that explores it all and fights for a good ending for the characters.
 The in-story relationship between the Overlord and the Maiden is thus revealed to be a metaphor for Comedy's and Tragedy's relationship.
 The game ends with the reunion of Comedy and Tragedy, the good ending.

 Each character has a pastel color, set of musical themes, and role associated to them.
 The Hero has an orange color and generally acts like an archetypical hero, being a young slayer of demons who attempts to protect the Maiden.
 The Maiden has a purple color and is expected by other humans to act like a damsel in distress, to be captured by the demon Overlord.
 The Underling has a cyan color and is an untrustworthy servant of the Overlord.
 The Overlord has a pink color and rules the demons.
 The game has a retro chiptune soundtrack and expressive pixel art.
 These elements contrast with the dark storylines of the theater.

 The game's themes include prejudice, loyalty, free will, morality, fate, and the idea that truth depends on perspective.